Want to start a company in Hong Kong? See how Statrys can help

 • Audit required only for large companies

-Business banking access Banks: Usually need a UK address or in-person ID check
+Business account access Banks: Usually require a UK address or in-person ID verification

 ✅ Innovator Founder visa available for scalable businesses backed by approved endorsers

-❌ Visitor visa doesn’t allow running the business
+❌ Visitor visa doesn’t allow for running a business

 Remote ownership is allowed, but working for or managing the business in the UK requires a valid visa